ParthaPratimBanik/Facial-Keypoint-Detection-Udacity-PPB/README.md

 # Facial-Keypoint-Detection-Udacity-PPB
-Detecting 68 keypoints (coordinates (x,y)) of face on a dataset extracted from Youtube Faces Dataset

 It is a facial keypoint detection project launched by udacity in Computer Vision Nanodegree program.
+Detecting 68 keypoints (coordinates (x,y)) of face on a dataset extracted from Youtube Faces Dataset.

 # Dataset
 The images of the dataset has been extracted from the [YouTube Faces Dataset](https://www.cs.tau.ac.il/~wolf/ytfaces/), which includes videos of people in YouTube videos.
 In the dataset, ther are 3462 training images and 770 test images.
 The output is 68 keypoints (that means (x, y) coordinates) of face images.